Olivia Poulet: Career

 Poulet is an ambassador of The Park Theatre.
 She appeared in Sarah Rutherford’s Adult Supervision, at the Park Theatre in Finsbury Park.

-In 2018 she joined the cast of Holby City playing the hospital's new CEO Abigail Tate.
+In 2018, she joined the cast of Holby City playing the hospital's new CEO Abigail Tate.

+Personal life

+Poulet was in a relationship with fellow actor Benedict Cumberbatch from when they were in the University of Manchester until 2010.
+She married actor Laurence Dobiesz in 2015.